nnashwin/test-flask-app/README.md

    - If we created a files table that had a many-to-one relationship with a record in a users table, we could allow each version to be saved into a database while incrementing the number.
 By adding a current version field in the users table, we could save, roll back, and even allow users to explore other previous versions of the folders and files they have created before.

-2. Adding Drag and Drop.
+2. Add Drag and Drop.
    - This seems like a great project to use drag and drop.
 I started down that path for a bit, but I think that it would be too much of a lift for the current scope of the project.
 It would be nice to allow users to interact with the app in a more dynamic way.

-3. Finding a standard, solid python trie library to use in the creation script.
+3. Find a standard, solid python trie library to use in the database creation script.
     - Once I realized this problem was well solved with a trie, I did a quick search of the top python trie libraries out there with the correct apis I needed.
 I didn't find ones with simple enough apis that met the needs of the project, and I felt I could write a small one up faster than it would take with the 3-5 hour deadline.
 However, I am sure there is a solid open-source library out there that works out of the box.

+4. Update headers in the server-side code.
+Especially CORS
+    - Right now, CORS headers are set to '*' on the Flask server to enable development from localhost:3000 with react-hot-loading when you load the dev server (yarn dev).
+When we actually deploy, we want only our web page to be able to hit the server.
+A way to do this is sending back the actual url in the Access-Control-Allow-Origin header.
+    -  A lot of the development of the serverside code was simply to "make it work" and test out the POC.
+In order to make a full application, we should review which headers are necessary and write a method that converts the object and adds all appropriate headers.